Long-term care insurance refers to insurance policies or policy options that provide financial support for long-term care

-At minimum, shoppers of long-term care insurance are recommended to make sure that the policy covers skilled and custodial care.
-As a life insurance policy holder sees accumulation of excess cash in their life insurance policy, they have the option of transferring that cash into a long-term care rider.
+Shoppers of long-term care insurance are recommended to make sure that the policy covers skilled and custodial care.
+As a life insurance policyholder sees an accumulation of excess cash in their life insurance policy, they have the option of transferring that cash into a long-term care rider.
 This also allows that cash to avoid being taxed as an investment gain.
 Contact WellPath Partners today for a complete financial evaluation and explanation of your options.